kubedb/docs/docs/guides/postgres/tde/backup/index.md

   WAL reader does not recognize.

-With the Percona archiver image in place, PITR works the same for both `encryptWAL: false` and `encryptWAL: true` clusters -- restore a `Postgres` with `spec.init.archiver.recoveryTimestamp` exactly as shown in the [PITR guide](/docs/guides/postgres/pitr/archiver.md#restore-postgresql).
+With the Percona archiver image in place, PITR works the same for both `encryptWAL: false` and `encryptWAL: true` clusters.
+Either way, the original cluster's principal key must still be resolvable through its key provider (Vault, KMIP, or file) at restore time: decrypting the archived WAL and the base backup's `pg_tde` internal keys both depend on it, regardless of whether WAL encryption itself was on.
+Restore a `Postgres` with `spec.init.archiver.recoveryTimestamp` exactly as shown in the [PITR guide](/docs/guides/postgres/pitr/archiver.md#restore-postgresql).

 ## Pulling the Percona TDE images